Cheyenne County, Kansas: Farming and biota

 In 1886, 6890 acre of the county was fenced farms and 68807 acre unfenced farmland, comprising 12% of the county.

 There were 13413 acre of cultivated land, 8035 acre being devoted to corn, then the most lucrative crop, followed by 2042 acre to sorghum, its second most lucrative, and 480 acre of enclosed prairie land.

 However, most farmers were livestock farmers.

 By 1910, the leading crops were (in descending order of value) wheat, corn, barley, hay, and broomcorn.

 There was not originally much native timberland in the county.

 Geology and hydrology

-The county is crossed by the Republican River, whose tributaries include Bluff Creek, Cherry Creek, Plum Creek, and Hackberry Creek.
+The county is crossed by the South Fork of the Republican River, whose tributaries include Bluff Creek, Cherry Creek, Plum Creek, and Hackberry Creek.

 Other trivers include Little Beaver Creek and a 3 mile reach of Big Beaver Creek in the south-east corner of the county, and the Arickaree River in the north-west corner.

+Annual precipitation for the county averaged 18.82 inches between 1991 and 2020.
+Between 2021 and 2024 it averaged 18.90, 12.40, 15.40, 12.86, and 19.43, respectively.

 The soil is mainly sandy, with limited amounts of limestone in some of the streams.